compsocialscience/summer-institute/2020/partner.md

 2. All materials that organizers develop will be released open source.

 3. Funders and partners will have no impact on content.
 Our firewall between funding and content will be modeled on high-quality news organizations, such as the _New York Times_ and _National Public Radio_.

+### How to Apply

+In order to apply to host a partner site, please submit [this form](https://docs.google.com/document/d/1E_9pcF3D7qbMUqKdGm8-bokOa_32l-dBylzT8HYviBA/edit?usp=sharing) to rsfcompsocsci[at]gmail[dot]com by November 1st, 2019.
+We will make our best effort to get back to you by November 15th, 2019.

 ### Frequently asked questions